rasmusjs/DAVE3625-1-23H-Intro-To-AI-Assignment-2/README.md

 See main.ipynb for to documentation of the code used to train the model.
 TSLA-Predicter.py is the program that uses the model to predict the stock price from a date given.

-We picked the stock predicting use case for TESLA, mainly because finance is a hobby of some of us.
+We picked the stock predicting use case, mainly because finance is a hobby of some of us.
 We chose a regression algorithm because it matched our data best, since the data is continuous and not discrete.
-For predicting stock we used ARIMA (Auto-Regressive Integrated Moving Average) (Yugesh, 2021) .
-The reason for these models it there is ment for time series forecasting, and we wanted a challenge (Artley, 2022).
+For predicting the stock we used ARIMA (Auto-Regressive Integrated Moving Average) (Yugesh, 2021).
+The reason we chose ARIMA is that it is ment for time series forecasting, and we wanted a challenge (Artley, 2022).
 The data we trained on is from 2018 to October 29, 2023.

+For running the predictor, run the program and follow the prompt.
+The program will ask for a date, and then it will use the model to give a prediction on that valid date.
+If the date is in the dataset it will show you how off the prediction is.

 Sources: